RaysaRivera/Honors_proj1/XSS.md

 ## How to prevent the attack:

-Input should be validated always and as strictly as possible.
+Generally, input should be validated always and as strictly as possible.
 In other words, never insert unvalidated input directly into scripts, CSS, tag names, attribute names, HTML comments, HTML pages or inside javascript events.
 Furthermore, any character that can misinterpreted as HTML should be revised so that < is replaced with &lt; and “ with &quot; and so on and so forth.

 |Character   |Replacement|
 |:----------:|:---------:|